astropy/astropy/docs/coordinates/representations.rst

 ..
   EXAMPLE START
-  Proper Motion and Radial Velocities of Representation Objects
+  Working with Proper Motions and Radial Velocities in Differential Objects

 Often, you may have just a proper motion or a radial velocity, but not both::